-MUSIC 453 Musical Theater Repertoire For Singers 0.5 UNIT - (RPT3) (UC:CSU)
+MUSIC 453 Musical Theater Repertoire For Singers 2 UNITS - (RPT3) (UC:CSU) Lecture 1 hour.
+Laboratory 2 hours.

-Prerequisite: Either Music 401 or 431 with a satisfactory grade or equivalent.
-A continued concentration of general basic fundamentals of singing concentrating on vocal techniques as utilized in Musical Theater.
-Additional instruction will include basic body movement, acting techniques and Musical Theater song literature interpretation.
+Prerequisite: Either Music 401 or 431 with a satisfactory grade

+The student concentrates on general basic fundamentals of vocal techniques as utilized in musical theater.
+Additional instruction will include basic body movement, acting techniques and musical theater song literature interpretation.
 (If prerequisite is not met, enrollment is subject to audition.
-See Auditions box.)
+Bring the music of a prepared song to the first class meeting.)

-MUSIC 501 College Choir 0.5 UNIT - (RPT 3) (UC:CSU)
+MUSIC 501 College Choir 1 UNIT - (RPT 3) (UC:CSU) Laboratory 3 hours.